ayberkunveren/MIS-376-Project-Covid-19-The-Effects-of-Virus-on-the-Society/README.md

 ## *Data Gathering and Challenges*

 In data gathering process I will use some researchs from world and Turkey.
 I have faced with some problems because the economic problems also includes some political issues.
-I thought that I can use statistical institution datas but the datas I need are 2008 datas.
-That is why I have to use the up-to-date researchs to find datas.
+I thought that I can use statistical institution datas but their last data sharing was from 2008.
+That is why I have to use the up-to-date researchs or articles to find datas.

 ## *References*